Skip to content

 What makes an AI video model best for ads?

-We score with the video cut of the Five-Lens Image Test™ we use for stills: realism, character consistency, prompt adherence, batch control, and cost per usable clip.
-That last lens is the one public rankings skip.
-Leaderboards score the best clip from a set.
+We use a video version of our Five-Lens Image Test™ for stills.
+It covers realism, character consistency, prompt adherence, batch control, and cost per usable clip.
+Public rankings often skip the last measure.
+Leaderboards score the best clip.
 Media buyers pay for the whole set.

 How we tested: same stills, three models

-We pulled finished GPT Image 2 avatar stills from live sprints, the same pipeline we documented in our AI performance creative workflow post.
-Then we animated the same stills in all three models: image-to-video, 9x16, five seconds each.
-We added a handful of 16:9 text-to-video briefs to cover the YouTube formats.
+We pulled finished GPT Image 2 avatar stills from live sprints.
+Our AI performance creative workflow post documents that pipeline.
+We animated the same stills in all three models at 9x16 for five seconds.
+We also tested several 16:9 text-to-video briefs for YouTube.

 The client briefs stay anonymous.
 They included a skincare brand and a language-learning app.
 The verdicts below are the patterns that held across every account.